nkleck/CyberStakes2020/Forensics/150_Boot_Racer/README.md

 0x7dce: ""
 (gdb)
 ```

-Also at this point, we see the message in the boot window that was passed over too quickly without stepping the boot.
+At this point, we see the message in the boot window that was passed over too quickly without stepping the boot.
 ![flag stepped](images/flag_stepped.png)

 So.
 We can assemble the flag and get **ACI{fast_dbg}**